MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/setting-wins-server-options.md

 ms.reviewer: kaushika, timball
 ms.custom: sap:access-to-remote-file-shares-smb-or-dfs-namespace, csstroubleshoot
 ---
-# Error or connection issues when you configure WINS addresses for a WINS server
+# Error or connection problems when you configure WINS addresses for a WINS server

-This article provides a solution to issues that occur when you configure the Windows Internet Naming Service (WINS) addresses for a WINS server.
+This article provides a solution to problems that occur when you configure the Windows Internet Naming Service (WINS) addresses for a WINS server.

 > [!IMPORTANT]
 > WINS is deprecated.
 Therefore, you should no longer use it as a name resolution system.